Frequently Asked Questions

 How do I know if this is an equity incident?

-For community members who are evaluating whether a given situation falls under Berklee’s equity policy, the Equity Leadership Team first wants you to know that, when in doubt, community members should report incidents so the specific situation can be evaluated.
-Berklee employees are required to report information to the chief equity officer/Title IX coordinator, unless the employee who received the information is acting as a licensed mental health clinician.
+For community members who are evaluating whether a given situation falls under Berklee’s equity policy, the Equity team first wants you to know that, when in doubt, community members should report incidents so the specific situation can be evaluated.
+Berklee employees are required to report information to the assistant vice president for equity and Title IX/Title IX coordinator, unless the employee who received the information is acting as a licensed mental health clinician.

 In determining whether or not a particular incident is equity related, an initial question is, “Does the incident involve discrimination, harassment, or sexual misconduct, including sexual assault/harassment, relationship abuse, or stalking?”
 If not, then the incident is probably not equity.
 The incident may violate laws or other Berklee regulations, however.
 In these cases, we refer the matter to Student Affairs or Human Resources for the most appropriate follow-up.